-It can be argued that the regular use of PAS - addressing the high response range - leads the entire body to the state of the activation reaction - hypermetabolic state, which does not contribute to the accumulation of reserves and the occurrence of positive trophic changes in the body.
-But one should remember that the hypermetabolic state develops in the "metabolic boiler" - at the level of tissue adaptation mechanisms [2, p.500].
-Perhaps in the higher adaptation mechanisms - the neuroendocrine system-despite their tension, there are no hypermetabolization processes, which contributes to the accumulation of reserves leading to morphological changes in the neuroendocrine system in the form of hypertrophy, are there?
+It can be argued that the regular use of PAS addressing the high response range leads the entire body to the state of the activation reaction - hypermetabolic state, which does not contribute to the accumulation of reserves and the occurrence of positive trophic changes in the body.
+But one should remember that the hypermetabolic state develops in the "metabolic boiler" at the level of tissue adaptation mechanisms [2].
+Perhaps, in the higher adaptation mechanisms the neuroendocrine system despite their tension, there are no hypermetabolization processes, which contributes to the accumulation of reserves leading to morphological changes in the neuroendocrine system in the form of hypertrophy, are there?

 The observations of L.Kh.
-Garkavi and co-authors indirectly proves possible accumulation of reserves in the neuroendocrine system during the activation reaction; "Although the metabolism is highly active during the activation reaction, it is characterized by an equilibrium" [4, p.79], since to ensure "equilibrium" of constantly growing metabolic processes, a "powerful" neuroendocrine system is necessary.
+Garkavi and co-authors indirectly proves possible accumulation of reserves in the neuroendocrine system during the activation reaction; "Although the metabolism is highly active during the activation reaction, it is characterized by an equilibrium" [4], since to ensure "equilibrium" of constantly growing metabolic processes, a "powerful" neuroendocrine system is necessary.

-But in PAS dependence, after the completion of the activation reaction and in further enhancement of the stimulus above the sub-extreme level and transition to the subsequent adaptation floor, the "equilibrium" of the metabolic processes takes place.
-But this is possible only when the functional adequacy of the vegetative and endocrine systems grows in direct proportion to the strength of the external factor, which is possible only with hypertrophic neuroendocrine system and, as a consequence, its hyperproductivity.
+But in PAS dependence, after the completion of the activation reaction and in further enhancement of the stimulus above the sub-extreme level and transition to the subsequent adaptation floor, the "equilibrium" of the metabolic processes takes place, too.
+But this is possible only when the functional adequacy of the neuroendocrine systems grows in direct proportion to the strength of the external factor, which is possible only with hypertrophic neuroendocrine system and, as a consequence, its hyperproductivity.
+The neuroendocrine system consists of the vegetative nervous system (VNS) and the endocrine part the endocrine glands.
+In the functioning of the vegetative nervous system, a special mechanism is evolutionary provided that contributes to the accumulation of reserves - "advanced excitation" described in the 1930s by P.K.
+Anokhin.

-Hypertrophy of VNS is evolutionally provided by the functional mechanism contributing to the accumulation of reserves - "advanced excitation" described in the 1930s by P.K.
-Anokhin: VNS responds to any stimulus with a somewhat excessive neurotransmitter ejection, as if in anticipation of possible future high consumption.
-VNS through neurotransmitters activates auxiliary and tissue adaptation mechanisms, and due to excesses of neurotransmitter ejection "takes a break" for its own recovery trophic processes [4].
-Although the VNS regulates all the processes in the body, it has been established that there are biologically active substances produced by different cells of the organism that have a trophic effect on VNS itself.
-One of such substances is the nerve growth factor (NGF) - an insulinlike substance that stimulates the growth of sympathetic ganglia.
+Vegetative nervous system (VNS) responds to any stimulus with a somewhat excessive neurotransmitter ejection, as if in anticipation of possible future high consumption.
+VNS through neurotransmitters activates auxiliary and tissue adaptation mechanisms, and due to excesses of neurotransmitter ejection "takes a break" for its own recovery trophic processes.
+Although VNS regulates all the processes in the body, it has been established that there are biologically active substances produced by different cells of the body that have a trophic effect on VNS itself.
+One of such substances is the nerve growth factor (NGF) an insulinlike substance that stimulates the growth of sympathetic ganglia.
 NGF is produced in the salivary glands by the smooth muscle fibers of the walls of internal organs.
-Similarly, the adaptive-trophic effect on VNS is provided by neuropeptides: liberins, somatostatin, enkephalins, endorphins, bradykinin, neurotensin, cholecystokinin, ACTH fragments, oxytocin [5, p.251].
+Similarly, the adaptivetrophic effect on VNS is provided by neuropeptides: liberins, somatostatin, enkephalins, endorphins, bradykinin, neurotensin, cholecystokinin, ACTH fragments, oxytocin [5].

 "When excited in neurons, metabolic processes are intensified, the amount of RNA increases, and the synthesis of proteins in neurons is enhanced.
 In neurons and glia cells surrounding them, these processes are multidirectional.
-RNA in nerve cells is increased due to the enhancement of its synthesis in a neuron and due to the transport of RNA from glial cells to neurons "[6, p.250].
+RNA in nerve cells is increased due to the enhancement of its synthesis in a neuron and due to the transport of RNA from glial cells to neurons "[6].